PaperMC/docs/docs/paper/reference/paper-per-world-configuration.md

 - **description**: Vanilla mechanics normally find the first undiscovered location, which may lead to structures that were not fully looted, and can also fail with a world border set.
-The options below allow configuring the default behavior of maps obtained different ways.
+The options below allow configuring the default behavior of maps obtained in different ways.

 - villager-trade
   - **default**: false